sclorg/s2i-nodejs-container/10/README.md

 * installing the dependencies
 * setting the default command in the resulting image

-For all these three parts, users can either setup all manually and use commands `nodejs` and `npm` explicitly in the Dockerfile ([3.1.](#31-to-use-own-setup-create-a-dockerfile-with-this-content)), or users can use the Source-to-Image scripts inside the image ([3.2.](#32-to-use-the-source-to-image-scripts-and-build-an-image-using-a-dockerfile-create-a-dockerfile-with-this-content); see more about these scripts in the section "Source-to-Image framework and scripts" above), that already know how to set-up and run some common Node.js applications.
+For all these three parts, users can either setup all manually and use commands `nodejs` and `npm` explicitly in the Dockerfile ([3.1.](#31-to-use-your-own-setup-create-a-dockerfile-with-this-content)), or users can use the Source-to-Image scripts inside the image ([3.2.](#32-to-use-the-source-to-image-scripts-and-build-an-image-using-a-dockerfile-create-a-dockerfile-with-this-content); see more about these scripts in the section "Source-to-Image framework and scripts" above), that already know how to set-up and run some common Node.js applications.

 ##### 3.1.
-To use own setup, create a Dockerfile with this content:
+To use your own setup, create a Dockerfile with this content:
 ```
 FROM ubi8/nodejs-10